Skip to Content

 Placement and Arrangement of Hiding Spots

-• Use cork bark or sturdy wood.
+• Use natural materials like cork bark and driftwood

 Managing Water and Hydration